cryptomator/docs/source/android/cloud-management.rst

 If your authentication was successful, some of the providers might ask you to grant Cryptomator access permission to your online files.
 Please allow this permission.

-In Google Drive, OneDrive and Dropox you can only create one connection between your cloud storage account and the Cryptomator app.
+In Google Drive, OneDrive and Dropbox you can only create one connection between your Cloud Service account and the Cryptomator app.
 You can't connect to (for example) two different *Dropbox* accounts.

 If the provider requested permission to access your online files you can remove Cryptomator permissions from your online storage account at any time.